cppisking/ffrk-inspector/README.md

 Q: *Is there any way to see the drops for a dungeon even when I'm not in that dungeon?
 So I can find *everywhere* that drops a particular item and find the most efficient farming place?*

 A: Not yet, but I expect that will be the next thing I work on.
 It will probably be in the "Item Search" tab of the Inspector.

+**Troubleshooting**

+Q: *I can play the game, and I see some stuff in Fiddler, but there's nothing in the UI and it looks like it's not working.*

+A: You probably didn't set up your SSL certificate correctly.
+There's a lot of steps and it's easy to miss one.
+See [here](http://docs.telerik.com/fiddler/Configure-Fiddler/Tasks/ConfigureForiOS) for iOS instructions and [here](http://docs.telerik.com/fiddler/Configure-Fiddler/Tasks/ConfigureForAndroid) for Android instructions.